|

 abortion choice, and opposing the Vietnam War.

-The Harveys have homes in Chicago, St. Louis, and Phoenix,
+The Harveys had homes in Chicago, St. Louis, and Phoenix,

 each with a small broadcast studio.
 At his Phoenix home near the

-Arizona Biltmore, he has been know to broadcast in his pajamas from his
+Arizona Biltmore, he had been know to broadcast in his pajamas from his

-upstairs studio, but he usually wears a white shirt and bolo tie.
+upstairs studio, but he usually wore a white shirt and bolo tie.
+And

 |